glemiere/driftlock/assets/formatters/execute-step.md

 ===========================================================

 - Implement **only** the described step; no new features, no speculative refactors.
-- You MUST NOT modify any file unless it is explicitly referenced in the step description or explicitly listed in the prompt as previously touched by this step.
-No exceptions.
+- In `mode: "apply"`, only modify files explicitly referenced in the step description.
+- In `mode: "fix_regression"`, you may modify any files necessary to resolve the reported build/test/lint failures **except** excluded paths.
+Prefer to keep changes minimal and focused on the failing area.
+- In `fix_regression` mode, you may also modify files previously touched by the step even if the regression arose in adjacent files; do not widen scope beyond the files involved in the apply output and any explicit context provided.
 - Respect all excluded paths: never read, write, or mention excluded files in `patch`, `filesTouched`, or `filesWritten`.
 - Prefer the **smallest possible patch** that fully implements the step or fixes the regression.
 - Use a unified diff `patch` with repo-relative paths and only the hunks required for this step.